WFP-Doobelepers/wangshengfp.org/content/guides/shinobu.md

 The deviant build is a weird build that utilizes an elemental infusion on Kuki Shinobu’s Normal Attacks in order to take advantage of amplifying reactions and other elemental buffs like the support Viridescent Venerer provides.
 With C6 Bennett, Shinobu can Reverse-Vaporize or Forward-Melt, and with Chongyun, Shinobu can Reverse-Melt.

-Just like the Physical build, this build requires you to level up her Normal Attack talent to functio, and requires a different Elemental DMG% Goblet and a 4pc Gladiator or Shimenawa set to give her Normal Attacks as many buffs as possible.
+Just like the Physical build, this build requires you to level up her Normal Attack talent to function, and requires a different Elemental DMG% Goblet and a 4pc Gladiator or Shimenawa set to give her Normal Attacks as many buffs as possible.

 Neither this build nor the Physical build are recommended for general use, and are only worth the investment for the sake of a laugh or someone who just _really_ wants to play outside the box.